enatsek/Debian-Ubuntu/README.md

 - DebPackagingOnDebianUbuntu: A basic tutorial about creating and using .deb packages.

 - UFWOnDebianUbuntu: Basic UFW (Uncomplicated Firewall) tutorial for Debian and Ubuntu.

+- LappOnDebianUbuntu: Installation of LAPP (Linux, Apache, Postgresql, PHP) stack on Debian and Ubuntu servers.